Faith at a distance: new restrictions for Alberta places of worship | CBC News

 "It's a bit sad for me to see," Drueco said, "but it's a realization that people are taking the information seriously and taking whatever precautions they need to take."

-The Archdiocese plans to put out another update about services Sunday evening.
+The Archdiocese plans to put out another update about services on Monday.

 Comments